radic82/Utility/README.md

 > this folder contains a file with some utilities XSL function

 Uppercase, Escape, Capitalize, Truncate, StrMin, DateFormat, DateFormatFromDB, FullDateFormat, CurrentDate, CurrentDateTime, RemoveHtmlTags, RemoveNBSP, Replace, javaReplaceString, LastIndexOf, createLink, createImage, randomNumber, EncodeUrl, DencodeUrl, JSON, JS Array (JS Array Element, Set JS Var, CDataOpen, CDataClose)

-## Node
-> this folder contains utility commands based on Node.js technology

-### finder.js
-this utility search in a dir the files that contains specific word.
-How to use `node finder.js searchWord dirToScan`. the output is simply console log.